shrikant-ghuge-dev/shrikant-ghuge-dev/README.md

 - 🔭 My focus on learning Full Stack development.

-- 🌱 I’m currently learning MEAN and MERN stack.
+- 🌱 I’m currently working as MEAN and MERN stack developer.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MEAN, MERN stack and related technologies

 - ⚡ Fun fact: I've started my career as SEO and found my interest in web development and now it became my life.